-This application note describes a KEELOQ[®] with AES code hopping decoder implemented on a Microchip Mid-range Enhanced Flash MCU (PIC16F886).
-The purpose of this implementation is to demonstrate how KEELOQ code hopping technology can be implemented with the AES encryption algorithm for even greater security.
+This application note describes a KEELOQ[®] with XTEA encryption algorithm code hopping decoder implemented on a Microchip Mid-range Enhanced Flash MCU (PIC16F886).
+The purpose of this implementation is to demonstrate how the KEELOQ code hopping technology can be implemented with the XTEA encryption algorithm for even greater security.
 This allows for a higher level of security solutions for keyless entry systems and access control systems.
 The software has been designed as a group of independent modules written in C.